esteinborn/github-for-cats/outline.md

 ## GitHub at a Glance

- - GitHub is the new standard (stats) 5.5 mil users etc
+ - GitHub is the new standard.
+So many people are using it and it has become a requirement for many tech jobs
+    - 5.5M developers
+    - 16.4M hosted projects
+    - Site features a 99.69% uptime.
  - Logo is the Octocat, a cross between a cat and an octopus: http://octodex.github.com/
  - GitHub provides a centralized medium for programmers to share code.
  - Create public and private repos, served over https or SSH (Matrix of pub vs priv)